kworam/ProcScript/README.md

 The first Proc in a call chain is called the root Proc.
 When a root Proc runs, ProcScript allocates a virtual *thread* to it and uses it to maintain the call stack for it and any of its descendant Procs.

-You can dump the call stack for any Proc in a call chain with this function:
+You can dump the call stack from any Proc in a call chain with this function:

 	Proc.callStackToString()